themrsung/themrsung/_posts/2023-07-26-Rotating-a-3D-Vector.md

 First of all, what does 45 degrees towards positive yaw mean?
 A physicist would probably say it means a counter-clockwise rotation along the Y axis.
 A gamer might say it means a clockwise rotation along the Y axis.
-Someone who has lost their bearings could say it means some rotaion along an arbitrary unit vector.
+Someone who has lost their bearings could say it means some rotation along an arbitrary unit vector.

 Now combine all these people and make a team of developers.
 Time for chaos!